Securing your own slice of the big Twitch pie is the primary goal of all Twitch streamers.

-Another really important aspect of being able to learn how to get more followers on Twitch naturally is to be consistent with your streaming schedule.
+Another really important aspect of being to get more followers on Twitch naturally is to be consistent with your streaming schedule.

 The thing about people everywhere is that they have a lot going on, which means that if you are consistent with your streaming schedule, it is going to be easier to keep their attention.